benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 }
 ```

-As you see the only think that has changed is the method call.
+As you see the only thing that has changed is the method call.
 When we call the
 "square" method we also send the number `4` with as arguments.
 You can send any
 JSON compatible Go type.
 Running the examples, we'll get simply: